onqtam/headjack/docs/why/FAQ.md

 This is not meant for the average reader - few will be able to plow through it with ease and fully grasp what it entails.

-## TL;DR?

-The later you read this the more of a laggard you will be - this system is inevitable

-> "I am sorry to have made such a long speech, but I did not have time to write a shorter one." - [Winston Churchill](https://www.azquotes.com/quote/788641)

-## This is all BS
 ## This is too long - how do you expect anyone to read it?
 TL;DR? @grok is this true? / summarize plz

 > "If you *~~don't believe me or don't get it~~* **don't want to dedicate the time**, I don't have time to try to convince you, sorry." - [Satoshi Nakamoto](https://www.goodreads.com/quotes/10722205-if-you-don-t-believe-me-or-don-t-get-it-i)

+> "I am sorry to have made such a long speech, but I did not have time to write a shorter one." - [Winston Churchill](https://www.azquotes.com/quote/788641)

+The later you read this the more of a laggard you will be - this system is inevitable.

+Perfect is the enemy of the good.

 ## I vehemently disagree or don't understand 10-20% of the content here